MicrosoftDocs/learn/learn-pr/azure/build-cosmos-db-java-app/includes/2-setup.md

-In this unit, you will create a basic console app using an IDE of your choice to edit code, and optionally using the terminal of your choice to run the code.
+In this unit, you'll create a basic console app by using an IDE of your choice to edit code, and optionally using the terminal of your choice to run the code.

 ## Create Azure Cosmos DB resources

 For completing this lab, Microsoft Learn provides you with a free Azure sandbox in which you can create accounts and resources.
 You will set up an Azure Cosmos DB account in this subscription and then create a database and container.

-1. Log in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account you activated the sandbox with.
+1. Log in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) by using the same account you activated the sandbox with.
-1. Using the Azure portal, create an Azure Cosmos DB account with the name of your choice.
+1. By using the Azure portal, create an Azure Cosmos DB account with the name of your choice.
 When the opportunity arrives to choose a resource group for your account, find the resource group <rgn>[Sandbox resource group]</rgn> and select that.
 1. In your Azure Cosmos DB account, create a database **Users**.
 1. In the database **Users**, create a container **WebCustomers**.
 Provision **400 RU/s** for **WebCustomers**.